siddhant-vij/Backup-and-Restore-Utility/README.md

 ## Future Improvements

+- **Disk Space Checks**: Warn user if not enough disk space is available for backup.
 - **Differential Backups**: Only back up files that have changed since the last (full) backup.
 - **Incremental Backups**: Only back up files that have changed since the last (any) backup.
-- **Log Generation**: Generate logs detailing the backup and restore operations.
-- **Disk Space Checks**: Warn user if not enough disk space is available for backup.
 - **Priority Backups**: Allow setting priority for specific files or directories in backup.
 - **Data Deduplication**: Check for and eliminate duplicate data to save space.
 - **Backup Versioning**: Save multiple versions of backup file (as soon as it is modified).